SinaKarvandi/Misc/Message Tracing/README.md

 ```
 SendBuffer(UINT32 OperationCode, PVOID Buffer, UINT32 BufferLength, UINT32 CoreIndex);
 ```
-The above method gets the `OperationCode`, this code will be send to the usermode code to describe about the intention of this message, send the buffer and also the length of the buffer + an index to specify the core which you want send your message into its pool.
+The above method gets the `OperationCode`, this code will be sent to the usermode code to describe the intention of this message, send the buffer and also the length of the buffer + an index to specify the core which you want to send your message into its pool.

 ```
 BOOLEAN ReadBuffer(UINT32 CoreIndex, PVOID BufferToSaveMessage, UINT32* ReturnedLength);